JamesR367/cs495-baseline-James.Ramsey/about-me.md

 #### Question 5:
  The only thing I'm not comfortable with are databases and I am currently in the database class so I hopefully feel more comfortable with them as the class continues.

+My Concentration is in data analytics and machine learning.